 Both Dollar & Sixt appear to be the cheapest options for under 25 car rentals.
 In some cases you daily fee may only be $15.00.

 Additionally, when combining a AAA membership with a Hertz rental, young renters can avoid the fee altogether.
-See the travel hack section below for more details.
+See the under 25 rental car hack section below for more details.

 You might be interested in Travel Tip Tuesday #7: Get an AC Mounted Magnetic Cell Phone Holder for your Rental Car.